Help Center

 • Mute — Muted conversations will not send you notifications for new messages.
 The conversation still appears in your list, and unread counts are still tracked, but you will not receive push or in-app alerts.

 • Archive — Remove a conversation from your active list without deleting it.
 Archived conversations can be found via search or the archive view and restored at any time.
+Archiving is restricted to the Owner or an Admin of the conversation.

 • Notification preferences — Customize whether you receive notifications for all messages, only mentions, or nothing.
 This setting is per-conversation and overrides your global notification defaults.